KAE Cane Corso New York

 What is included in the price?

-Puppies come with tails docked, dewclaws removed, up to date on shots, deworming, microchipped, health certificate, 2-year health warranty, and puppy contract.
+Puppies come with tails docked, dewclaws removed, up to date on shots, deworming, microchipped, Veterinarian signed health certificate, ICCF registration, 1 -year health warranty, and puppy contract.
+Life long support with any questions or concerns for new puppy owners.

 You have the option to have or not have the ears cropped with a vet charge of $600.
 This must be done between 7-10 weeks of age.

-If you do not want your dogs tail docked or dew claws removed, you will need pick your pup before the third day after birth.
+If you do not want your dogs tail docked or dew claws removed, you will specify that when you place your deposit.
 This procedure can only be done between 3-5 days of birth.

 Yes.
 Anywhere in the U.S. except Hawaii and Alaska.